ggit12/anndictionary/README.md

-`anndict` has a helpful frequency summary function to do frequencies and joint frequencies
+`anndictionary` has a helpful frequency summary function to do frequencies and joint frequencies

 ```python